-Objective/Timeframe(s) Annually monitor State legislative changes and amend regulations accordingly.
-Continue to accept recommendations from the development community for ideas on how the City can increase flexibility and certainty in the development process.
+Objective/ Timeframe (s) • Monitor Annually monitor State legislative changes and amend regulations accordingly. • Continue to accept recommendations from the development community for ideas on how the City can Explore opportunities to amend the zoning code to increase flexibility and certainty in the development process.
 This will be achieved through continued project coordination meetings with developers through the submittal process.

+Timeframe Ongoing

-Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.4
+Responsible Agency Community Development Department

+Funding Sources General

+Relevant Policies 2.1, 2.2, 2.4